glitchgirl/notes/React/hooks.md

 - Can only be used in functional components.
 - Can't be called conditionally.
 - Don't use "use" for any function name because react will thinks its a hook
+- useDispatch()
+  - dispatches functions from the redux store

 ## Primitive hooks